 Judgment at Nuremberg (U.S., 1961)

 Stanley Kramer and Abby Mann do justice to the Nuremberg Trials with an all-star cast led by Maximilian Schell and Spencer Tracy.
-No new extras over the decade-old DVD.
+There are no new extras over the decade-old DVD, however.

 Bunny Lake is Missing (Britain, 1965)

 Great title.
 22-year-old Carol Lynley posed nude in Playboy the year she starred in this thriller by Otto Preminger about a mom and her abducted child.
 But just forget that.